Recycling feathers and down from your duvet

 Anywhere!
 Perhaps hanging from your bird feeder, on bushes or hanging on trees.
 You could use a mesh bag or feeder so that the material doesn't blow away.
 You might want to put a shelter over the nesting materials so they stay dry.

-If you're not certain where it comes from, don't use it:
+But, if you're not certain where it comes from or what's in it, then don't use it, such as:

 - Material that has been treated with pesticides or fertilizers.